tarantool/doc/doc/how-to/db/crud.rst

     - - [1, 'The Doors', 1965]
     ...

-``upsert`` searches for an existing tuple by the primary index, NOT by a secondary index.
-This can lead to a duplication error if the new tuple violates the uniqueness of a secondary index.
+``upsert`` searches for the existing tuple by the primary index, not by the secondary index.
+This can lead to a duplication error if the tuple violates a secondary index uniqueness.

 .. code-block:: tarantoolsession